flauberjp/CatalogApp/README.md

 named ItemCatalogDb.
 Command: python .\database_setup.py;
 7. Run data_seed.py file as a python program, this will create test data in the database.
 Command: python .\data_seed.py; and
-8. Run app.py as a Python Flask.
+8. Run app.py as a Python Flask, then access it by open http://localhost:5000 URL on your browser.
 Command: flask run

 PS: this application connect to google auth service, so the information available at client_secret.json and the client_id value of the file layout.html (around line 30)